chinapedia/wikipedia.abstract.en/Page/Aeschylus.md

 Works

-Athen_Dionysos-Theater.JPG in Athens, where many of Aeschylus's plays were performed]] Tragediae_septem.tif The roots of Greek drama are in religious festivals for the gods, chiefly Dionysus, the god of wine.[44]
+in Athens, where many of Aeschylus's plays were performed]] The roots of Greek drama are in religious festivals for the gods, chiefly Dionysus, the god of wine.[44]
 During Aeschylus's lifetime, dramatic competitions became part of the City Dionysia in the spring.[45]
 The festival opened with a procession, followed with a competition of boys singing dithyrambs and culminated in a pair of dramatic competitions.[46]
 The first competition Aeschylus would have participated in, consisted of three playwrights each presenting three tragic plays followed by a shorter comedic satyr play.[47]
 A second competition of five comedic playwrights followed, and the winners of both competitions were chosen by a panel of judges.[48]

 Aeschylus entered many of these competitions in his lifetime, and various ancient sources attribute between seventy and ninety plays to him.[49][50]
 Only seven tragedies have survived intact: _The Persians_, _Seven against Thebes_, _The Suppliants_, the trilogy known as _The Oresteia_, consisting of the three tragedies _Agamemnon_, _The Libation Bearers_ and _The Eumenides_, together with _Prometheus Bound_ (whose authorship is disputed).
 With the exception of this last play – the success of which is uncertain – all of Aeschylus's extant tragedies are known to have won first prize at the City Dionysia.